 Target is forced to the ground and must expend their movement and an instant OR an action on their next turn in order to stand up.
 When knocked down you can use instants and actions while still on the ground, however your movement is cut in half and you are considered to be Vulnerable until standing up again.

-Line of sight (LoS) characters must be able to see target clearly from board position.
+Line of sight (LoS) indicates that characters must be able to clearly see a target from their position on the battlefield.
 Abilities or powers that specify LoS are assumed to be projectile based or projectile-like, unless otherwise specified and cannot be used on a target in base contact.
 Players and/or GMs may be required to put themselves at eye level with a model to determine LoS.
 In the event of a disagreement over LoS, the GM has complete veto over the player.

 Opposing powers are defined as any power or force that has an opposite Alignment (Good vs Evil) or Polarity (Order vs Chaos).
 Some examples are as follows: